efukuma/RepData_PeerAssessment2/rresearch.md

-# RResearch
+# Types of weather events are most harmful with respect to population health and greatest economic consequences
-# Reproducible Research - Peer Assessment 2
+Reproducible Research - Peer Assessment 2

 ## Synopsis